 How it works? – It’s very simple

 Gamesight integrates a simple code or SDK/API into the game.
-Through that code iQU tracks and recognizes the players that are getting attributed through Steam’s Landing page.
+Through that code iQU tracks and recognizes the players that are being attributed through Steam’s Landing page.

-A player’s browser is analyzed after the click of the publisher’s banner and the player lands on the Steam landing page where the game is installed.
+A player’s browser gets analyzed after the click of the publisher’s banner and the player lands on the Steam landing page where the game gets installed.

-As the matching player starts playing the game, he is recognized and identified as a conversion and attributed back to the marketing campaign.
+As the matching player starts playing the game, he gets recognized and identified as a conversion and attributed back to the marketing campaign.

 Why choose IQU and Gamesight?